slscart Blog Gallery

 How images work

-The 6 settings affecting the number of blog gallery images across are in the Catalog Setup.
+The four settings affecting the number of blog gallery images across are in the Catalog Setup.

 Max Img Height (in pixels) - Enter the maximum pixel height at which your thumbnail images should display, or leave blank to use the actual height of the thumbnail

-Max Img Width (in pixels) - Enter the maximum pixel width at which your thumbnail images should display, or leave blank to use the actual width of the thumbnail
+Max Img Width (in pixels) - Enter the maximum pixel width at which your thumbnail images should display, or leave blank to use the actual width of the thumbnail.
+If left blank,

 Multi Height: Enter the pixel height of the multi column product entry, if desired.
 Default is 200 px.
 This is the minimum height of a product cell.